onap/vnfrqts-requirements/docs/Chapter5/Heat.rst

 "parameters" section in the
 environment file

-R-68198 A VNF’s Heat Orchestration template’s Environment File’s “parameters:” section **MAY** enumerate parameters.
+R-68198 A VNF's Heat Orchestration template's Environment File's "parameters:" section **MAY** enumerate parameters.

 ONAP implementation requires the parameters section in the environmental file to be declared.
 The parameters section contains a list of key/value pairs.

-R-59930 A VNF’s Heat Orchestration template’s Environment File’s **MAY** contain the “parameter_defaults:” section.
+R-59930 A VNF's Heat Orchestration template's Environment File's **MAY** contain the "parameter_defaults:" section.

-The “parameter_defaults:” section contains default parameters that are passed to all template resources.
+The "parameter_defaults:" section contains default parameters that are passed to all template resources.

-R-46096 A VNF’s Heat Orchestration template’s Environment File’s **MAY** contain the “encrypted_parameters:” section.
+R-46096 A VNF's Heat Orchestration template's Environment File's **MAY** contain the "encrypted_parameters:" section.

-The “encrypted_parameters:” section contains a list of encrypted parameters.
+The "encrypted_parameters:" section contains a list of encrypted parameters.

-R-24893 A VNF’s Heat Orchestration template’s Environment File’s **MAY** contain the “event_sinks:” section.
+R-24893 A VNF's Heat Orchestration template's Environment File's **MAY** contain the "event_sinks:" section.

-The “event_sinks:” section contains the list of endpoints that would receive stack events.
+The "event_sinks:" section contains the list of endpoints that would receive stack events.

-R-42685 A VNF’s Heat Orchestration template’s Environment File’s **MAY** contain the “parameter_merge_strategies:” section.
+R-42685 A VNF's Heat Orchestration template's Environment File's **MAY** contain the "parameter_merge_strategies:" section.

-The “parameter_merge_strategies:” section provides the merge strategies for merging parameters and parameter defaults from the environment file.
+The "parameter_merge_strategies:" section provides the merge strategies for merging parameters and parameter defaults from the environment file.

-R-67231 A VNF’s Heat Orchestration template’s Environment File’s **MUST NOT** contain the “resource_registry:” section.
+R-67231 A VNF's Heat Orchestration template's Environment File's **MUST NOT** contain the "resource_registry:" section.

 ONAP implementation does not support the Environment File resource_registry section.
 The resource_registry section